On Votaries, I discuss the adapting versus awakening plots in fantasy:

 I'm not opposed to awakening plots--and I think a great deal of fantasy combines the two.
 However, I prefer plots that focus more on adapting, wherever the adapting takes place.

-One reason I enjoy The Other World's Books Depend on the Bean Counter so much is because it is lightly but consistently spoofing various awakening tropes.
+One reason I enjoy The Other World's Books Depend on the Bean Counter so much is because it lightly but consistently spoofs various awakening tropes.
 The Holy Maiden, for instance, is the Neo-type character there to save Romany.
 She already has certain abilities.
 She is sweet and pretty and wants to help.
 Everyone loves her!
 The prince wants to marry her!
 In a classic awakening plot, she would--like Neo--come to embrace her role.But, actually, she wants to go home.
 She wants to go back to school.
 She wants to hang out with her friends and see her family.

 She also comes at events from an entirely modern point of view but not in some gnostic "I can spot the secrets of the universe" knowledge kind of way.
 It's just the way she thinks.
 And she's not that self-analytical.